 For example, let’s say you want to boost adoptions for your animal shelter or promote your vaccination services.
 Google Ads are a great opportunity for amplifying this.
 You can choose relevant keywords like “adopt a cat” or “animal vaccination services.”
 Then, use geotargeting to promote your services to users in your area.

 Make the most of your marketing budget.

 If your organization is like most, you’re likely operating on a limited budget.
 It’s no secret that nonprofits are usually challenged to do more with less.
-The great part of leaning into digital marketing is that it has fairly low overhead costs, especially when you tap into marketing grants like the Google Ad Grant.
+The great part of leaning into digital marketing is that it has fairly low overhead costs, especially when you tap into grants for nonprofits like the Google Ad Grant.